-Savannah’s not just a city; She’s as much of a character as those who live among her history, palm and live oak trees, with Spanish moss hanging like streamers for an eternal party.
+Savannah’s not just a city.
+She’s as much of a character as those who live among her history.
+Spanish moss hangs off Palmetto and live oak trees like streamers for an eternal party.
 Like any personality, Savannah has her moods: spring, summer, fall and winter.
-Though each one is unique, all four of Savannah’s seasons provide consistent airs of unpredictability, excitement and authentic southern splendidness.
-Here is a glimpse of what this year holds for this southern belle of Lowcountry cities.
+Each one is unique.
+But, Savannah’s seasons provide consistent airs of unpredictability, excitement and authentic southern splendidness.
+Here is a glimpse to help you decide for yourself which is the best season to visit Savannah.

 Savannah’s location in the Coastal Empire might mislead guests into thinking the temperature never drops below 60 degrees.
 What’s wonderful about spring is that it features a bit of summer’s heat with winter’s cooler winds.
 The stars of spring are the blooming pink azaleas, which decorate the bushes of Savannah’s squares, from March to April, and add a dash of vibrancy to events such as the Savannah Tour of Homes and Gardens.
 Speaking of touring, Savannah’s music scene reaches its peak with the Savannah Stopover and the Savannah Music Festival in March.